 Credit card disputes

-Credit card disputes are the most common type of disputes.
+Card disputes are the most common type of dispute.
 They occur when a cardholder initiates a dispute on a payment made through their credit or debit card.
-As the merchant, you have the opportunity to respond to credit card disputes if you believe they were incorrectly filed.
-That’s where HoneyBook steps in to help – we’ll touch on this later.
+As the merchant, you have the opportunity to respond to credit card disputes if you believe they were incorrectly filed, which is where HoneyBook steps in to help—but more on that later.

 Bank transfer disputes